ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ## JSON Web Proof Header Parameters Registry {#HdrReg}

-This specification establishes the IANA "JSON Web Proof Header Parameters" registry for Header Parameter names.
+This specification establishes the IANA "JSON Web Proof Header Parameters" registry for Header Parameter names, under the "JSON Object Signing and Encryption (JOSE)" registry group.
 The registry records the Header Parameter name and a reference to the specification that defines it.
 The same Header Parameter name can be registered multiple times, provided that the parameter usage is compatible between the